About the General Data Protection Regulation and FullStory

-As GDPR comes into effect, you’ll be able to set more granular rules about what data is passed into FullStory by default and what data can be passed into FullStory when consent is present.
+You’ll be able to set more granular rules about what data is passed into FullStory by default and what data can be passed into FullStory when consent is present.
 This functionality will be part of our new Consent API (more details coming).

 Right of access